ASTORIA, NY –

 “Normally I’m listening to Travi$ Scott, Meek Mill, Kendrick or Nasty Nas.
 But my girlfriend needed to put together a mix of the Bee Gees for her dad’s 60th birthday party and she asked me if I could do it.
 I had heard of them, but wasn’t really familiar – but I was like, OK whatever, I could put something together for you.”

-However, after listening to a few albums, Mr Doliver realized that the Bee Gees were more than they appeared at first.
+However, after listening to a few albums, Mr Doliver realized that the Bee Gees were more than they appeared at first glance.

-“You know, I have to say those Bee Gees were straight up ballers.
-I started listening to their early stuff and I was like, OK, not for me but I see why people liked it.
+“You know, I have to say those dudes were straight up ballers.
+I started listening to their early stuff and I was like, OK, not for me, but I see why people liked them.
 But then as I got into it, I was like, woah, these are actually some pretty sick rhythms.”

 “They had these players like Blue Weaver threading killer synth lines that kind of blew me away.
 And I’m not talking about just the Saturday Night Fever tracks, which were monsters.
 But their later stuff is not appreciated like it should be.”